CodedNil/rusty_reader/readme.md

 Articles get summarised description, and title maybe?
 Show images for the article too

 Page background wallpaper ai driven, base on time of day, weather etc make a prompt for midjouney

-Use image-thief to get icons dominant colour, render the background of the article with that